oDD BIRD REVIEWS

 By Ron Weinstock | Jazz-Blues Report

 Wolfe's lyrics and melodies are structured to allow her horn-like phrasing to shine.
-Things start with the bebop-flavored "odd Bird Bop" with trio backing.
+Things start with the bebop-flavored "Odd Bird Bop" with trio backing.
 Here she sings with a subtle, conversational intimacy.
 Her vocal range may be relatively small, but her phrasing and timing make for some sublime performances on this album of mostly songs about love and nature.
 She imparts a sensual quality to "In the Shade," a duet with bassist Lutz.
-Mayo's flute adds spice to the delightful, briskly paced Then we have "Something Fast, Something Light" and the moody "Ericolloquy," an homage to Eric Dolphy with pianist Trotter playing some unsusual harmony to go with Lutz's fluffy solo.
+Mayo's flute adds spice to the delightful, briskly paced "Something Fast, Something Light" and the moody "Ericolloquy," an homage to Eric Dolphy with pianist Trotter playing some unusual harmony to go with Lutz's flighty solo.

 These are some of the pleasures heard on this marvelous recording.
 "Odd Bird" contains intriguing songs that are superbly sung and backed, whose performances will linger in one's head after listening.